 - Understand the hazards associated with the job and how to control or eliminate them

-- Be aware of the safety risks involved in the work and how to minimise these risks
+- Be aware of the safety risks involved in the work and how to minimize these risks.

 - Follow correct emergency procedures if an accident or incident occurs.

 It is important to remember that job-specific training is an ongoing process.
-As new hazards are identified, or new equipment is introduced, employees will need to be trained to control or eliminate these new risks.
-Similarly, employees will need appropriate training if they are transferred to a new job.
+As new hazards are identified or new equipment is introduced, employees must be trained to control or eliminate these new risks.
+Similarly, employees will need appropriate training if transferred to a new job.
 Regular training reviews should be carried out to ensure it is still fit.

 Key Differences Between Induction Training and Job-Specific Training

 Induction and job-specific training serve two different but crucial purposes within employee onboarding and development.
 Here are the key differences between the two:

 |Aspects||Induction Training||Job-Specific Training|

 |Purpose||To introduce new employees to the company, its policies, culture, and general operations.||Narrow focuses on the specific responsibilities, tasks, processes, and tools related to a particular job role.|